 Materials have a language of themselves.
 They tell us the story of their origin and can evoke virtues deeply rooted within us.
-Through an extensive period of exploration, designing and making, we’ve built our own palette of high-quality materials that collaborate with each other.
-We treat them a certain way to allow their historical narrative and tactile qualities to speak for themselves.
-With playful combinations, bold geometries and specific surface treatments we celebrate the essence of our materials.
+Through an extensive period of exploration, designing and making, we’ve built a palette of high-quality materials that collaborate with each other.

 Rimu, also known as ‘red pine’, is one of New Zealand’s most popular native timbers.
 Māori used this wood to build canoes, tools and weapons and its gum was applied for medical purposes.
 In the early 20th Century, post-European settlement, rimu trees were extensively milled, valued both in the housing industry for its hardness and density, as well as the furniture industry for its exceptionally beautiful wooden grain.
 Because of this excessive logging, after housing construction materials shifted in the 1970s, rimu became a protected species.